Hellraiser: Bloodline: Plot

 In 2127, Dr. Paul Merchant, an engineer, seals himself in a room aboard The Minos, a space station that he designed.
 As armed guards attempt to break through the door, Merchant manipulates a robot into solving the Lament Configuration, destroying the robot in the process.
 The guards break through the door and apprehend Merchant, who agrees to explain his motivations to their leader, Rimmer.

 The film flashes back to Paris, France, 1796.
 Dr. Merchant's ancestor, Phillip LeMarchand, a French toymaker, makes the Lament Configuration on commission from the libertine aristocrat Duc de L'Isle.
 Unbeknownst to LeMarchand, L'Isle's specifications for the box make it a portal to Hell.
 Upon delivering the box to L'Isle, LeMarchand watches as he and his assistant Jacques sacrifice a peasant girl and use her flayed-off skin to summon a demon, Angelique, through the box.
 LeMarchand runs home in terror, where he begins working on blueprints for a second box which will neutralize the effects of the first.
 Returning to L'Isle's mansion to steal the box, LeMarchand discovers that Jacques has killed L'Isle and taken control over Angelique, who agrees to be his slave so long as he does not impede the wishes of Hell.
 The pair kill LeMarchand, and Jacques informs him that his bloodline is now cursed for helping to open a portal to Hell.

 In 1996, LeMarchand's descendant, John Merchant, has built a skyscraper in Manhattan that resembles the Lament Configuration.
 Seeing an article on the building in a magazine, Angelique asks Jacques to take her to the United States so that she can confront him.
 When Jacques denies her request, Angelique kills him, as Merchant poses a threat to Hell.
 Angelique travels to the United States, where she fails to seduce Merchant.
-Discovering the Lament Configuration in the building's foundation, Angelique tricks a security guard into solving it, which summons Pinhead.
+Discovering the Lament Configuration in the building's foundation, Angelique tricks Sharpe, a building patron, into solving it, which summons Pinhead.
 The two immediately clash, as Pinhead represents a shift in the ideologies of Hell, which she left behind two hundred years ago: while Angelique believes in corrupting people through temptation, Pinhead is fanatically devoted to pain and suffering.
 Despite their conflicting views, the pair forge an uneasy alliance to kill Merchant before he can complete the Elysium Configuration, an anti-Lament Configuration that creates perpetual light and would serve to permanently close all gateways to Hell.